-The Master's program "European and International Law" begins in the winter semester (2 November 2020).
+The Master's program "European and International Law" begins in the winter semester.
 The deadline for applications is 15 July.
 Late applications may be accepted until 30 September.

 If you have any questions, you can contact us by e-mail at email@example.com

 and we will be happy to arrange a personal meeting with a member of our team.
-In addition to telephone consultation, we also offer consultation appointments via Skype
+In addition to telephone consultation, we also offer consultation appointments via Teams or Zoom

 Please make an appointment with our team in advance by e-mail firstname.lastname@example.org